hozlucas28/C-Algorithms-Practical-Work-2025/README.md

     -   [utilities.c](./src/utilities.c) - File with the implementation of the function prototypes found in `utilities.h`.
     -   [utilities.h](./src/utilities.h) - File with the function prototypes for configuring the project.

+    -   [configuration](./src/configuration/) - Module with functions, macros, and structures to extract the configuration.

--   [.clang-format](./.clang-format) - Configuration file for the `clang-format` code formatting tool.
+-   [.clang-format](./.clang-format) - Configuration file for the [clang-format](https://clang.llvm.org/docs/ClangFormat.html) code formatting tool.
 -   [.gitignore](./.gitignore) - Git configuration file to avoid tracking unwanted files.
 -   [LICENSE](./LICENSE) - Project license.
 -   [README.md](./README.md) - Markdown file with the general documentation for the application and repository.